Thursday 16 May 2019 12:41pm

 “Our vision is to be an interdisciplinary, pure and applied research-led Centre with an international reputation for excellence.
 We work to improve clinical outcomes and to translate research into products and services.”

 The Centre’s research flagship on the Dunedin Campus focuses on Engineered Therapeutics for agricultural and human applications which is underpinned by research in the area of Materials and Devices.
 We have sound experience in multifaceted applied and pure research and commercial sector partnerships.
-Read more about the Centre’s research strength and strategy.

 The Christchurch hub has a focus on medical imaging, tissue engineering, and medical computing.
 These research themes are supported by close links to the University of Canterbury to power the underlying technology research while the center develops and confirms medical applications of the technology.